lmexj/getting-and-cleaning-data_course-project/README.md

-# getting-and-cleaning-data_course-project
-course project-Human Activity Recognition Using Smartphones Dataset analysis
+# getting-and-cleaning-data_course-project -Human Activity Recognition Using Smartphones Dataset analysis

 # Introduction to run_analysis

 * The course project requires to use the Human Activity Recognition Using Smartphones Dataset (Version 1.0) referred to the following publication [1]